StakFallT/WelcomeToTheGame_Mod/WelcomeToTheGame_Mod/README.md

 	If you have not already built the mod, then do so, and then do the above :)

+	If you are looking to extend or modify the code, I'd recommend downloading ILSpy; it will let you examine the game's code since C# "compiles" down to MSIL (MicroSoft Intermediate Language).

 UPDATE:
 6/20/2021 12:30PM -- The call EnemyManager.Clear() may not be what is preventing the player
 						 from exiting the building, and the game auto-saving.
 It seems like, if